WGBH-MLA/clams-kitchen/README.md

   - performing post-processing on the data-laden MMIF to create useful output
   - cleaning up (removing) downloaded media

-Currently, the only post-processing routines that have been defined are associated with the creation of visual indexes ("visaids") for video files, as performed by the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder).
+Currently, the main post-processing routines that have been defined are associated with the creation of visual indexes ("visaids") for video files, as performed by the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) module, using the output the [CLAMS SWT detection app](https://github.com/clamsproject/app-swt-detection).

+Additional post-processing for transcripts and transcript metadata is performed by the [transcript_converter](https://github.com/WGBH-MLA/transcript_converter) module, using the output of the [CLAMS Whisper Wrapper app](https://github.com/clamsproject/app-whisper-wrapper).

 ## Installation